newrelic/logstash-output-plugin/README.md

 * Restart Logstash
 * Append a test log message to your log file: `echo "test message" >> /path/to/your/log/file`
 * Search New Relic Logs for `"test message"`

+## Community

+New Relic hosts and moderates an online forum where customers can interact with New Relic employees as well as other customers to get help and share best practices.
+Like all official New Relic open source projects, there's a related Community topic in the New Relic Explorers Hub: [Log forwarding](https://discuss.newrelic.com/tag/log-forwarding)

+## A note about vulnerabilities

+As noted in our [security policy](../../security/policy), New Relic is committed to the privacy and security of our customers and their data.
+We believe that providing coordinated disclosure by security researchers and engaging with the security community are important means to achieve our security goals.

+If you believe you have found a security vulnerability in this project or any of New Relic's products or websites, we welcome and greatly appreciate you reporting it to New Relic through [HackerOne](https://hackerone.com/newrelic).

+If you would like to contribute to this project, review [these guidelines](https://opensource.newrelic.com/code-of-conduct/).

+## License
+newrelic-fluent-bit-output is licensed under the [Apache 2.0](http://apache.org/licenses/LICENSE-2.0.txt) License.